 As financial advisors and investment consultants, we believe in the following fundamental principles when it comes to designing an investment portfolio and making specific recommendations: The purpose of a client’s investment portfolio is to fund current and/or future financial objectives.
 The design of the portfolio must take into account the client’s financial objectives, tolerance for risk, needs for current income or liquidity, and special considerations such as income and estate taxes.
 The appropriate allocation of investment assets for your goals and risk tolerance is the most important component in developing an investment portfolio.
 We believe that a diversified, well-balanced portfolio, combined with long-term buy-and-hold strategies, affordability, and patience, increases the likelihood that one will achieve his or her long-term financial objectives.

-Before recommending any investment, a Fellows Financial Group advisor considers current economic conditions, the outlook for a particular asset class or type of security, and how the investment fits within a client’s portfolio given his or her goals and objectives and tolerance for risk.
-We hold our ourselves to a fiduciary standard for our clients, we strive to obtain the most appropriate investment vehicles to meet a client’s objectives, while being very conscious of total expenses and risk exposure.
+Before recommending any investment, a Fellows Financial Group advisor considers current economic conditions, the outlook for a particular asset class or type of security, and how the investment fits within a client’s portfolio given his or her goals and objectives and risk tolerance.
+We hold ourselves to a fiduciary standard for our clients, we strive to obtain the most appropriate investment vehicles to meet a client’s objectives, while being very conscious of total expenses and risk exposure.

-If you are simply in the market for a specific financial product, we will gladly help educate you on the suitable fit for your needs, and facilitate the purchase for you.
-In these cases, we do not charge a fee, and receive a commission from the company the product is from.
-If you are looking for an all encompassing financial plan, we will do an initial discovery meeting, then come back to you with a proposal.
+If you are simply in the market for a specific financial product, we will gladly help educate you on a suitable fit for your needs, and facilitate the purchase for you.
+In these cases, we do not charge a fee and receive a commission from the company the product is from.
+If you are looking for an all-encompassing financial plan, we will do an initial discovery meeting, then come back to you with a proposal.
 Depending on the effort required, we will quote you a fee for our services.

 Financial planning provides direction and meaning to your financial decisions.
 It allows you to understand how each financial decision you make affects other areas of your finances.
 For example, buying a particular investment product might help you save adequately to finance your child’s higher education or it may provide enough for a comfortable retirement.
 You can also adapt more easily to life changes and feel more confident that your goals are on track and within the comfort zone.